spetlr-org/spetlr/README.md

     pytest tests

 If these tests don't pass, PRs will not be accepted.
-If you add features, please include tests for these features
+If you add features, please include tests for these features.

 ### General Project Info